bavishhh/bavishhh.github.io/_posts/2024-12-31-hyperbolic-deep-rl.md

             - S-RYM — Spectrally Regularized Hyperbolic Mappings
                 - The paper takes inspiration from GAN literature, where there is non-stationarity as well, to make use of spectral normalization, which has been shown to prevent exploding gradients phenomenon.
                 - Spectral normalization is applied to all eucledian layers expect the final hyperbolic part.
-                - final latent representation is scaled before mapping to $\mathbb{B}^n$ so that modifying the dimensionality of representations should not significantly affect their own and gradient’s magnitudes
+                - final latent representation is scaled before mapping to $$\mathbb{B}^n$$ so that modifying the dimensionality of representations should not significantly affect their own and gradient’s magnitudes
                 - this resloves the optimization challenges, achieves high performance compared to the eucledian implementation, and maintains low gradient norm.

 ### Observations

-- $\delta$ -hyperbolicity
+- $$\delta$$ -hyperbolicity
-    - $\delta$ drops to low values in the inital training period for all environements
+    - $$\delta$$ drops to low values in the inital training period for all environements
-    - In fruitbot and starpilot, $\delta$ keeps further decreasing after the intial drop
+    - In fruitbot and starpilot, $$\delta$$ keeps further decreasing after the intial drop
         - In these environments, the generalization gap is low
-    - In bigfish and dogeball, $\delta$ starts increasing slowly after the initial drop, indicating the features start losing their hierarchical strucutre.
+    - In bigfish and dogeball, $$\delta$$ starts increasing slowly after the initial drop, indicating the features start losing their hierarchical strucutre.
         - In these enviroments, the agent starts overfitting and the test performance is low.
 - S-RYM
     - Teseted on ProcGen benchmark